Nazime/wordlistools/README.md

 ## Add a tool

-You can easily add a plugin in wordlistools.
-Create a python file in ``~/fwm/wordlistools/plugins/`` and subclass ``BasePlugin``, wordlistools will automatically execute your script and register your plugin.
+You can easily add your own plugin in wordlistools.
+Create a python file in ``~/koalak/wordlistools/plugins/`` and subclass ``BasePlugin``, wordlistools will automatically execute your script and register your plugin.

-You have to define the following attribute
+You have to define the following attributes

 - name(str): the name of your plugin (must be unique)
-- description(str): description of what your plugin do, it will be displayed in arguments help
+- description(str): description of what your will plugin do, it will be displayed in the help CLI

 Implement the following abstract method and add the decorator ``classmethod``

-- run: implement here the logic of your plugin, take any thing as parameters and must return
+- init_parser(parser: argparse.ArgumentParser): to configure the CLI arguments by using the standard library argparse
-- help
+- run: implement here the logic of your plugin, take any thing as parameters and must return an iterator of strings
-- init_parser
+- cmd(args): must call the run functions based on the args arguments of argparse

 Plugin Template